 Efforts at updating its brand notwithstanding, revenue at RadioShack has fallen steadily since 2010.
 In 2013 it dropped another 10%, from $3.8 billion to $3.4 billion, due to declining sales at existing stores and the loss of sales from its Target Mobile business and about 100 closed stores.

 The years of falling revenue have caused four years of net losses, including 2013 when it dropped another 65%, from a loss of $139.4 the previous year.
 As the brand continues to suffer, impairment of assets and goodwill rises.
 A decrease in inventories, accounts payable coupled with deferred taxes lead to a $79 million increase in cash from operations, a number which has fluctuated of late.

 Amid declining sales, in March 2014 RadioShack announced it will close as many as 1,100 underperforming stores, or about 20% of its locations, after closing 1,700 locations in 2013.

 Unlike its big-box competitors, RadioShack has built its chain with smaller but more numerous locations.
 (Its stores average about 2,470 sq. ft.)
 The company's kiosk business is an extension of that strategy.

+Looking to amend its arrangement with Target in late 2012, RadioShack ultimately ended its relationship with the discount retailer in April 2013 and terminated their contract.
 Wireless continues to be the growth story at RadioShack, despite its hurdles.
-Demand for wireless products and services has given the chain, which is long known for gadgets and batteries, a profitable new line of business.
+Demand for wireless products and services has given the chain, which is known for gadgets and batteries, a profitable new line of business.
 It's working hard to establish itself as a leader in mobility products and services and update its stodgy image.
-RadioShack stores and kiosks offer prepaid and postpaid rate plans from most third-party carriers.
+RadioShack stores offer rate plans from most third-party carriers.
 The stores also offer smartphones, including Apple's popular iPhone.